-Over the years I saw a number of shows at the Mechanic and while I’m a huge fan of the structure, the architect, and his concept, it was far from terrific as a theatrical venue.
-In less than a decade the stage was too small for many Broadway musicals.
-Built over an underground parking structure (which was always highly profitable) load-in was often problematic for productions coming to town.
-While orchestra seats were delightful, the balcony seats were hot, cramped, sound varied from one seat to the next, and there were blind spots.
+Over the years, I saw a number of shows at the Mechanic, and while I’m a huge fan of the structure, the architect, and his concept, it was far from terrific as a theatrical venue.
+In less than a decade, the stage was too small for many Broadway musicals.
+Built over an underground parking structure (which was always highly profitable), load-in was often problematic for productions coming to town.
+While orchestra seats were delightful, the balcony seats were hot and cramped, the sound varied from one seat to the next, and there were blind spots.

 I saw a production of Driving Miss Daisy at the Mechanic in the late 80s.
 I walked to the box office the morning that tickets went on sale.
 The show was such a hot ticket that I could only get a pair in the balcony—the production was magnificent; the balcony was so hot that a lady in our row, who had been frantically fanning herself with her Playbill, passed out just as Miss Daisy was saying, “If her grandfather, Old Man Freitag, could see this… what is it you always say?… he’d jump up out of his grave and snatch her bald-headed!”

 At 12:15 p.m. on April 30, 2014 Kevin Litten’s notice of the impending demolition was published in the Baltimore Business Journal:

 David S. Brown Enterprises Ltd. has obtained a demolition permit to take down the Morris A. Mechanic Theatre, the first sign since March 2013 that the company’s 32-story residential project is moving forward.